marioonor/datashift/README.md

 * **Keyword Matching Options:** (If any specific configurations are available, e.g., case-insensitive matching).
 * **Security Settings:** Authentication and authorization configurations.

-## Contributing

-(If you intend to allow contributions)

-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them.
-4. Push your changes to your fork.
-5. Submit a pull request.

-## License

-(Specify the project's license, e.g., MIT License, Apache License 2.0)